g-sherman/Qgis-Plugin-Builder/help/source/index.rst

 The steps to using Plugin Builder are fairly simple:

 #.
 Open the Plugin Builder from within QGIS
 #.
-Fill out the required information
+Fill out the required information for the selected plugin template
-#.
-Click OK
 #.
 Designate where to store your new plugin
 #.
 Compile your resource file
 #.
 Install the plugin
 #.
 Test it